-Other methods have been proposed, with similar limitations. \Citet{Shirasaki2019,Shirasaki2021,AoyamaDenoisingWeak2025} introduced mass mapping techniques based on conditional generative adversarial networks (GANs) or diffusion models.
-Recently, \citet{WhitneyGenerativeModellingMassmapping2025} developed a fast sampling method based on conditional Wasserstein GANs, significantly reducing generation time per sample compared to DeepPosterior.
-Despite their state-of-the-art performances, the above methods suffer from the same limitations as DeepMass: the training phase is specific to a given observation and therefore lack flexibility.
-More precisely, given a newly-observed sky area, or another galaxy survey, these models must be re-trained relatively to the new configuration---with a specific mask $\mask$ and per-pixel noise level $\covmatrNoise$.
+Other methods have been proposed, but have similar limitations. \Citet{Shirasaki2019,Shirasaki2021,AoyamaDenoisingWeak2025} introduced mass-mapping techniques based on conditional generative adversarial networks (GANs) or diffusion models.
+Recently, \citet{WhitneyGenerativeModellingMassmapping2025} developed a fast sampling method based on conditional Wasserstein GANs, which significantly reduced the generation time per sample compared to DeepPosterior.
+Despite their competitive performances, the above methods are limited in the same way as DeepMass: the training phase is specific to a given observation, and the methods therefore lack flexibility.
+More precisely, given a newly observed sky area or another galaxy survey, these models must be retrained relatively to the new configuration, with a specific mask $\mask$ and per-pixel noise level $\covmatrNoise$.
 Our approach specifically addresses this issue.